Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 November 1990

-• 1st appearance of the 18.5 mile Totley Terminator, later re named the Exterminator.
+• 1st appearance of the 18.5 mile Totley Terminator, later renamed the Exterminator

-Hillsborough Park with the sight of a plunging vest of a lady hanging over the spectator barrier.
+• An article appeared in this issue penned by Strider Bill Aukland, a Sheffield Star reporter.
+He had completed the Sheffield half marathon and gained help near the finish in Hillsborough Park with the sight of a plunging vest of a lady hanging over the spectator barrier.

-• Christine Hall and Mary Howarth became British 24 hour record holders with a combined team total of 219 miles.
+• Christine Hall and Mary Howarth became British 24-hour record holders with a combined team total of 219 miles.
 Mary ran 112 miles and Christine 107.

-• Striders membership is 444.
+• Striders membership is 444

 December 1990